-If you ever find yourself in a room full of fashion and beauty editors, ask them each which beauty product they'd take on a desert island, and then sit back and watch the panic ensue.
+If you ever find yourself in a room full of editors, ask them each which beauty product they'd take on a desert island, and then sit back and watch the panic ensue.

 Once upon a time, my beauty regime consisted of two steps: wash and moisturise.
 When I started this, at the age of 13, I felt very adult.

 Now, a decade later, my beauty regime can now be broken into two separate categories: makeup and skincare - which together consist of 20 steps.
 Excessive, I know but I just can't help it.

 However, the latest beauty trend everyone seems to be talking about is 'skipcare'; the idea of breaking up with your beauty routine and going back to the skincare routine you used as a young teen.

 Between beauty trends that convince me to wear cream blusher on my temples to new brands launching in Ireland to my beloved makeup bag staples - I am a beauty hoarder meaning the thought of skipping out on any of my precious beauty products is just not an option.